brittanyrw/code-journal-planning/README.md

 # Code Journal - Planning Repo

+Code Journal is a work in progress.
+This repo will house the Adobe XD wireframes and HTML wireframes for Code Journal.
+Code Journal will be a responsive full-stack application for organizing learning resources for developers and programmers.
+It will feature a dashboard, curated content and user profiles.

 * [Demo the HTML Wireframe (Homepage) Here](http://www.brittanywalker.io/code-journal-planning)
 * [Demo the HTML Wireframe (Dashboard) Here](http://www.brittanywalker.io/code-journal-planning/dashboard.html)

 ![Codejournal Homepage Screenshots](readme-imgs/home-screenshot.png?raw=true "Code Journal Home Screenshot")

-# Summary
-This repo will house the Adobe XD wireframes and HTML wireframes for Code Journal.
-Code Journal will be a responsive full-stack application for organizing learning resources for developers and programmers.
-It will feature a dashboard, curated content and user profiles.

 # Technology